openrundev/docs/content/blog/starlark.md

 Each call to `app` declares an app, specifying its install path (URL) and source code path (from git or from disk) and other options.
 It is easy to avoid duplication.
 For example, the container `limits` are set once and used for multiple apps.

 Considering that this is declaring the CI/CD build config, the web server routing config and the container runtime settings, the config is very simple.
 For equivalent declarative config in Kubernetes, there would hundreds of line of YAML just for the infrastructure config.
 Plus ArgoCD config.
-Plus OAuth/SAML config, which is automatically handled by OpenRun.
+Plus OAuth/SAML config, all of which are automatically handled by OpenRun.

 ### App Declaration with Path Customization